ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 **Image Repository:** https://hub.docker.com/repository/docker/bannimal/tics-validator-node/general

-The Docker Image will be updated with newer versions of qubeticsd and rebuilt with the same version tag.
-I.e. v1.0.2 will be next.
+The Docker Image will be updated with newer versions of qubeticsd and rebuilt with the same version tag. v1.0.3 will be next.

 ## Welcome to Block Dock Validator* 🚢🐳